50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 Ovarian cancer is known as the ultimate silent killer, because a routine screening test hasn't been developed yet.
 According to the American Cancer Society, most ovarian cancers develop after menopause, more than half in women over age 63.
 So it's important to know the possible symptoms.

 The Rx: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
 If you have a family history of ovarian cancer, tell your doctor about it.

 You Didn't Tell Your Doctor About Your Family History

 There are many factors that determine if you'll develop an illness; genes aren't everything.
 But you have a higher risk of developing heart disease, certain cancers and conditions like diabetes if your parents or family members had those conditions.
 According to research published in the journal Circulation, men with a family history of heart disease had nearly a 50 percent increased risk of developing cardiovascular disease.

 The Rx: Make sure your doctor knows about your family history of serious illness.
 Ask if screening tests are warranted.

 You Think A Stroke Can't Happen To You

 A stroke, or "brain attack," occurs when the brain is deprived of blood or oxygen by a clogged or ruptured artery.
 The risk of stroke increases as we age.
 The good news: The National Stroke Association says that up to 80 percent of strokes are preventable.

-Recommendation: Keep your blood pressure and weight in a healthy range.
+The Rx: Keep your blood pressure and weight in a healthy range.
 If you have high cholesterol, diabetes or AFib, get them treated—all are risk factors for stroke.
-Don’t smoke, and limit your alcohol intake to less than two drinks a day.
+Don't smoke, and limit your alcohol intake to less than two drinks a day.